Visas are required for travel to Tajikistan; in addition a special permit

 border guards have recently strengthened their presence on the Kyrgyz side to prevent

 drug trafficking, smuggling and terrorism.
 Don't even try to cross here.
-See press article
+See reports

 If anyone has relevant personal experience, please send me an e-mail via the link on the